-A fundamental element of a Hyperledger Fabric blockchain network is comprised primarily of a set of peer nodes (or, simply, peers).
-Peers are a fundamental element of the network because they host ledgers and smart contracts.
+A fundamental element of a Hyperledger Fabric blockchain network is the set of peer nodes (or, simply, peers).
+Peers are fundamental because they manage ledgers and smart contracts.
 Starting in Hyperledger Fabric v2.4, peers also manage transaction proposals and endorsements by running the Fabric Gateway service.
-Recall that a ledger immutably records all the transactions generated by smart contracts (which in Hyperledger Fabric are contained in a chaincode, more on this later) and endorsed by the required organizations.
-Smart contracts and ledgers are used to encapsulate the shared processes and shared information in a network, respectively.
-These aspects of a peer make them a good starting point to understand a Fabric network.
+Recall that a ledger immutably records all of the transactions generated by smart contracts (which in Hyperledger Fabric are contained in chaincode, more on this later) and endorsed by the required organizations.
+Smart contracts and ledgers encapsulate the processes and information, respectively, that are shared by channel peers.
+These aspects of peers make them a good starting point for understanding a Fabric network.

-Other elements of the blockchain network are of course important:ledgers and smart contracts, orderers, policies, channels, applications, organizations, identities, and membership, and you can read more about them in their own dedicated sections.
-This section focusses on peers, and their relationship to those other elements in a Fabric network.
+Besides peers, other elements of a Fabric blockchain network are also important:ledgers and smart contracts, orderers, policies, channels, client applications, organizations, identities, and membership, which you can read about in their own dedicated sections.
+This section focuses on peers, and their relationships to these other elements in a Fabric network.

-A blockchain network is comprised of peer nodes, each of which can hold copies of ledgers and copies of smart contracts.
-In this example, the network N consists of peers P1, P2 and P3, each of which maintain their own instance of the distributed ledger L1.
-P1, P2 and P3 use the same chaincode, S1, to access their copy of that distributed ledger.
+A Fabric blockchain network (above) is comprised of peers (non-ordering nodes), each of which stores and manages copies of ledgers and smart contracts.
+In this example, the Fabric network N consists of peers P1, P2 and P3, each of which maintains its own instance of the distributed ledger L1.
+P1, P2 and P3 each invoke the same chaincode, S1, to access their respective copies of the distributed ledger.

-Peers are a flexible and redundant element that can be created, started, stopped, reconfigured, and even deleted.
-They expose a set of APIs that enable administrators and applications to interact with the services that they provide.
-We’ll learn more about these services in this section.
+Peers are a flexible and redundant element that can be created, started, stopped, reconfigured and deleted.
+Peers expose a set of APIs that enable client applications to interact with the services that peers provide — the Fabric Gateway service in particular.

-Fabric implements smart contracts with a technology concept it calls chaincode — simply a piece of code that accesses the ledger, written in one of the supported programming languages.
-In this topic, we’ll usually use the term chaincode, but feel free to read it as smart contract if you’re more used to that term.
-It’s the same thing!
-If you want to learn more about chaincode and smart contracts, check out our documentation on smart contracts and chaincode.
+Fabric implements smart contracts through a type of logic called chaincode — code that accesses the ledger — which is written using the chaincode APIs.
+In this topic, we use the term chaincode, but feel free to interpret chaincode as a smart contract if that concept is more familiar.
+To learn more about chaincode and smart contracts, check out the documentation on smart contracts and chaincode.

 Ledgers and Chaincode¶

-Let’s look at a peer in a little more detail.
+Now let’s look at a peer in a little more detail.
 We can see that it’s the peer that hosts both the ledger and chaincode, in addition to services such as Fabric Gateway.
 More precisely, the peer hosts instances of the ledger, and instances of chaincode, because blockchain requires consistent replicas of data and smart contracts across peers in a channel.
-This design provides a deliberate redundancy in a Fabric network — it avoids single points of failure and providing consistent, current ledgers.
-We’ll learn more about the distributed and decentralized nature of a blockchain network later in this section.
+This design provides a deliberate redundancy in a Fabric network — avoiding single points of failure and providing consistent, current ledgers.
+We’ll learn more about the distributed and decentralized nature of a Fabric blockchain network later in this section.

-A peer hosts instances of ledgers and instances of chaincodes.
+A peer hosts instances of ledgers and instances of chaincodes (above).
 In this example, P1 hosts an instance of ledger L1 and an instance of chaincode S1.
-There can be many ledgers and chaincodes hosted on an individual peer.
+There can be many ledgers and chaincodes hosted on any individual peer.

-Because a peer is a host for ledgers and chaincodes, applications and administrators must interact with a peer if they want to access these resources.
-That’s why peers are considered the most fundamental building blocks of a Fabric network.
-When a peer is first created, it has neither ledgers nor chaincodes.
+Because a peer is a host for ledgers, chaincodes and services, client applications and administrators must interact with a peer to access these resources.
+That’s why peers are considered the fundamental building blocks of a Fabric network.
 We’ll see later how ledgers get created, and how chaincodes get installed, on peers.

-A peer hosting multiple ledgers.
-Peers host one or more ledgers, and each ledger has zero or more chaincodes that apply to them.
-In this example, we can see that the peer P1 hosts ledgers L1 and L2.
-Ledger L1 is accessed using chaincode S1.
-Ledger L2 on the other hand can be accessed using chaincodes S1 and S2.
+A peer hosting multiple ledgers (above).
+Peers host one or more ledgers and the chaincodes that access them.
+In this example, peer P1 hosts ledgers L1 and L2.
+Ledger L1 is accessed using chaincode S1; Ledger L2 can be accessed using either chaincode S1 or S2.

-We’ll see a little later why the concept of channels in Fabric is important when hosting multiple ledgers or multiple chaincodes on a peer.
+We’ll see a little later why the concept of channels in Fabric is important to hosting multiple ledgers and multiple chaincodes on a peer.

 Applications and Peers¶

-Through a peer connection, applications can execute chaincodes to query or update a ledger.
-The result of a ledger query transaction is returned immediately, whereas ledger updates involve a more complex interaction between applications, peers and orderers.
-Let’s investigate this in a little more detail.
+Through a peer connection on the gateway, applications can run chaincodes to query or update the ledger.
+The result of a ledger query transaction is returned with simple processing, whereas a ledger update (write) involves a more complex workflowbetween applications, peers and orderers.
+Let’s investigate this ledger update process in detail.

 Peers and Channels¶

-Although this section is about peers rather than channels, it’s worth spending a little time understanding how peers interact with each other, and with applications, via channels — a mechanism by which a set of components within a blockchain network can communicate and transact privately.
+It is worth spending some time understanding how peers interact with each other, and with applications, on a channel — a mechanism by which components within a Fabric blockchain network communicate and transact privately.

-These components are typically peer nodes, orderer nodes and applications and, by joining a channel, they agree to collaborate to collectively share and manage identical copies of the ledger.
-Conceptually, you can think of channels as being similar to groups of friends (though the members of a channel certainly don’t need to be friends!).
-A person might have several groups of friends, with each group having activities they do together.
-These groups might be totally separate (a group of work friends as compared to a group of hobby friends), or there can be some crossover between them.
-Nevertheless, each group is its own entity, with specific rules (or expectations) that establish and maintain membership.
+Channel components include peer nodes, orderer nodes and applications, and by joining a channel, they agree to collaborate to collectively manage and share identical copies of the ledger.
+Conceptually, you can compare channels to groups of friends; a person might have several groups of friends with each group participating in different activities.
+These groups might be entirely separate (a group of work friends as compared to a group of hobby friends), or there can be some crossover membership between them.
+Nevertheless, each friend group is its own entity, with specific rules (or expectations) that establish and maintain membership.

-Channels allow a specific set of peers and applications to communicate with each other within a blockchain network.
-In this example, application A can communicate directly with peers P1 and P2 using channel C. You can think of the channel as a pathway for communications between particular applications and peers.
-(For simplicity, orderers are not shown in this diagram, but must be present in a functioning network.)
+*Channels allow a specific set of applications and peers (and organizations) to communicate with each other on a Fabric blockchain network.
+In the example above, application A communicates with peers P1 and P2, through the gateway service, on channel C. The channel is a pathway for communications between specific applications and peers.

 Peers and Organizations¶